Unveiling the Velocity-Space Signature of Ion Cyclotron Damping Using Liouville Mapping: Results: Cyclotron Damping

 In \figref{fig:cd_1icw_2icw}, we present the results of the Liouville mapping for the (a--d) forward-propagating ICW, (e--h) backward-propagating ICW, and (i--l) counterpropagating ICW cases, one in each row.
 Each column presents (a,e,i) the ion velocity distribution function at the final time slice, (b,f,j) the gyrotropic perpendicular FPC $C_{E_\perp}(v_\parallel, v_\perp)$, and the correlations reduced to the perpendicular plane of velocity space (c,g,k) $C_{E_x}(v_x, v_y)$ and (d,h,l) $C_{E_y}(v_x, v_y)$.

 In all cases, FPCs on the perpendicular plane $C_{E_x}(v_x, v_y)$ and $C_{E_y}(v_x, v_y)$ exhibit nearly identical quadrupolar signatures, consistent with those first discovered through the analysis of \emph{MMS} observations of ion cyclotron damping in Earth's turbulent magnetosheath \cite{afshari2024direct}.
-This pattern arises due to the phase difference between the perpendicular electric field components and the ion bulk velocity in the ion cyclotron wave, as discussed in detail in Section~\ref{sec:cd_cexcey_interpret}.
+This pattern arises due to the phase difference between the perpendicular electric field components and the ion bulk velocity in the ICW, as discussed in detail in Section~\ref{sec:cd_cexcey_interpret}.

 The plots of the distribution function $f(v_\parallel,v_\perp)$ and the perpendicular FPC $C_{E_\perp} (v_\parallel, v_\perp)$ on the gyrotropic plane, however, are different for these three cases.
 The normalized parallel wave phase velocity $\omega / (k_\parallel v_{ti})$ of the ICW is labeled with the vertical black dotted line in the gyrotropic plots in the first two columns.
 The two resonant parallel velocities, solutions of Eq.~(\ref{eq:res_condition}) for the $n = \pm 1$ resonant modes, $v_{\text{res}, n = \pm 1} / v_{ti}$ shown in the gyrotropic plots for the single wave cases, are marked by the two vertical black dashed lines.
 For the gyrotropic plots of the counterpropagating ICW cases in panels (i) and (j), we plot with vertical black dashed lines only the $n=1$ resonant velocities for each of the two modes.